Tyulis/rawutil/README.rst

 	[4, 255, [[b'JJ', b'kk', b'LL', b'mm']]]

-So the "/p2" will be replaced by the element situated 2 elements before, here, the first B, so here, 4
+So the "/p2" will be replaced by the element situated 2 elements before, here, the first B, so 4

 Objects
 =======